 Discover the vestiges of a mysterious and sometimes glorious past and live again the great years of Old Lauzon, punctuated by some tragic stories.
 Old Lauzon, also known as Pointe-Lévy, is located nearby Old Lévis.

-The area of Pointe-Lévy will live its worst hours during the siege of Quebec City (1759) and will suffer again following the Conquest.
-It is also in Lauzon that the legend of Corriveau, the first French-Canadian legend, will be born, since it was there that she was exposed.
+The area of Pointe-Lévy will live its worst hours during the siege of Quebec City (1759) and will suffer again following the Conquest with the American Revolutionary War.
+It is also in Old Lauzon that the legend of Corriveau, the first French-Canadian legend, will be born, since it was there that she was exposed and burried.

 The nineteenth and twentieth centuries bring their share of opportunities and challenges.
 Lauzon’s fate will then be tied to Davie Shipyard, a provider of jobs, pride and a lot of stories.